Alternate Names: Sodium TetraBorate Decahydrate, Borax 10-hydrate, 10 Mol Borax, Neobor, Borax

 It begins to melt in its own water of crystallization at 60.8C.
 It is soluble in water, acids, glycol and other solvents.
 Almost all American borax comes from deposits of the crystalline precipitate mineral tincal in the Mohave Desert of California (Asian borax is called Tincal).

 The solubility of borax normally disqualifies it for use in clay bodies and glazes (since during drying it will come to the surface with the water and be concentrated there).
 Actually, this phenomena can be used to advantage to make self glazing products like Egyptian Paste and it can produce a hardened surface in non-fired products.
 In addition, the migration issue during drying can be tolerated in some circumstances, borax can be employed in a traditional ceramic slip or glaze blend as a low-cost super-flux to produce a glaze or slip for low temperatures.

 Rio Tinto Borax has many technical, granular and powder grades of this material.
+"20 Mule Team" borax is this material.
 It is also produced at the Bandirma Borax Plant in Turkey.

 The two top clay bars contain 15% hydrous borax.
 At cone 06, a very low temperature, it has already melted and drained out of the bars, running down over the others as a glass.